SpyrosoftOsijek/ecg-esp32/README.md

 ## Authors: Juraj Marinčić, Valentina Jelavić
 ## Mentor: Flip Kulić

 This project was developed as part of an internship at Spyrosoft.
 It demonstrates how to process ECG signals using the ESP32-S3 and send the processed data over Bluetooth.
-The ESP target will read ECG data from the MAX30001 sensor, process the data, and then output the processed data via Bluetooth.
+The ESP target will read ECG data from the M034 module, process the data, and then output the processed data via Bluetooth.
 The pins for reading the ECG data and outputting the processed data can be configured via `menuconfig`.

 ### Data Processing

-After configuring the I/Os, the project reads raw ECG data from the MAX30001 sensor, processes it and then sends the processed data via Bluetooth.
+After configuring the I/Os, the project reads raw ECG data from the M034 module, processes it and then sends the processed data via Bluetooth.
 The ECG sensor uses leads to detect electrical activity from the heart, which are then processed to extract meaningful ECG signals.

 ## How to use the project